The Shipping Law Review: Singapore

 iv Environmental regulation

 The Singapore Straits is one of the busiest shipping routes in the world and collisions occur frequently.
-Collisions can have a detrimental effect on the environment if a cargo or bunkers are spilled into the sea from the vessels involved.
+Collisions can have a detrimental effect on the environment if a cargo or bunkers are spilled into the sea.
 Having the necessary legislation and administrative bodies to deal with any environmental impact is vital.

 Singapore is party to the following international conventions relating to pollution: